hypi-universe/docs/content/widget-layout.md

 * Options to fit the child widget within a target box are described [here](https://api.flutter.dev/flutter/painting/BoxFit.html).
 * If a child widget does not fit into a parent or target box, add the Fitted box in between.
 * Target box can be a widget with a fixed size like container, sized box, etc. Put Fitted Box inside a target box.
 Then add a child widget to the fitted box.
 You can fit the child inside the target box as per the fit options provided by the Fitted Box.

+##  Container

+* Container facilitates common painting, decorating, positioning, and sizing its child widget.
+* It accepts just one child widget.
+* You can change the background color and shape of the widget.
+The shape can be a rectangle or circle.
+* Use the Transform widget to provide the rotation to the container at a certain angle.
+* Gradient colors can be applied to the background at certain angles.
+* Padding provides whitespace around the child widget.
+* Margin provides space around the container widget.
+* Height and Width parameters can be used to size the container.
+* Container is quite useful to style the child widget.
+Change [the properties of the container](properties-container.md) and design the widget as per the requirements.